 Humidity levels of around 60% or a little bit higher of around 65% will be ideal for a Jackson chameleon.

-Pro Tip: Humidity levels will spike throughout the day as you provide your chameleon with their water needs but a base level of 50%, which is the standard level of most rooms anyway, is a good place to operate from.
+Pro Tip: Humidity levels will spike throughout the day as you provide your chameleon with their water needs.
+A base level of 50%, which is the standard level of most rooms anyway, is a good place to operate from.

-How To Maintain Humidity In A Chameleon’s Enclosure
+How To Maintain Humidity In A Pet Chameleon Enclosure

 Use Real Plants: I get it, you’re not very good at caring for plants.
 I can relate to that.

-I’m probably wanted for plant murder in several different locales!
-I spent more money on plants than anything else when I had my veiled chameleon but real plants are ideal for a chameleon’s enclosure.
+I was so bad at keeping plants alive I probably spent more money on them than anything else when I had my veiled chameleon but real plants are ideal for a chameleon’s enclosure.